AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-for-a-dita-map.md

 Perform the following steps to remove an output task from the Generated Output list:

-1. In the Assets UI, navigate to and click on the map file from which you want to delete the tasks.
+1. In the Assets UI, navigate to and open the map file from which you want to delete the tasks.

-1. Click **Outputs**.
+1. Select **OUTPUTS**.

-1. In the Generated Outputs list, hover the pointer over a task that you want to delete.
+1. In the **Generated Outputs** list, hover the pointer over a task that you want to delete.

-1. Click the delete icon.
+1. Select the delete icon.

     ![](images/delete-output-task.png){width="800" align="left"}

-1. Click **Yes** on the Confirm Delete message prompt.
+1. Select **Yes** on the **Confirm Delete** message prompt.

     The task is deleted from the Generated Outputs list.